 Table 2

-data low-flex high-flex approximately
+data low-flex high-flex

-uata benchmark benchmark fixed costs
+benchmark benchmark

-fraction flexible 0.027 0.102 0.05
+fraction flexible 0.052 0.091

-hypothetical 0.139 0.130 0.130 0.136
+hypothetical 0.139 0.135 0.15

-Calvo parameter 0.139 0.133
+Calvo parameter 0.100 0.100

-median duration 7.2 7.2 7.2 7.2
+average duration 8.6 7.93 7.12

-average duration 8.6 7.71 7.70 7.85
+Pr(same) 0.73 0.87 0.86

-$\Pr(\text{same})$ 0.73 0.87 0.87 0.87
+$\Pr(\text{small})^$ 0.30 0.36 0.44

-$\Pr(\text{small})^$ 0.43 0.40 0.38 0.47
+mean abs(dlnp) 0.09 0.02398 0.049

-mean abs(dlnp) 0.11 0.098 0.091 0.12
+autocorrelation .32 .30 .30

-Pr(small) is the fraction of price changes that are less than 5%.
+Pr(small) is the fraction of price changes less than 5%.

 Having established that both the benchmark model and the model with more flexibleprice firms are broadly consistent with the microeconomic data on price adjustment, we now describe additional features of the model's stationary distribution of prices and price adjustment.
-This discussion will refer to Figures 3 and 4.
-We have already discussed the close correspondence between the histogram of nonzero price changes in Panel A of Figure 3 and the corresponding histogram in Klenow and Kryvtsov (2008).
-Panel B of Figures 3 and 4 plots the distribution of prices by age.
-In the low-flex benchmark, 13.0% of prices are newly set in any period; 49% of prices are less than six months old; and 76% of prices are no more than twelve months old.
-The mean and median ages of prices are 8.0 and 6.0, respectively.
-In contrast, there is a much larger fraction of long-lived prices in the high-flex case; the fraction of newly set prices differs little, at 12.9%, but 26% of prices are less than six months old; and only 44% of prices are no more than twelve months old.
-The mean and median ages are 18.5 and 15.0.
+This discussion will refer to Figures 4 and 5.
+We have already discussed the close correspondence between the histogram of nonzero price changes in Panel A and the corresponding histogram in Klenow and Kryvtsov (2008).
+Panel B of Figures 4 and 5 plots the distribution of prices by age.
+In the low-flex benchmark, 13.5% of prices are newly set in any period; 46% of prices are less than six months old; and 74% of prices are no more than twelve months old.
+The mean age of prices is 7.7 months.
+In contrast, there is a somewhat larger fraction of long-lived prices in the high-flex case; the fraction of newly set prices differs little, at 15%, but 38% of prices are less than six months old; and only 61% of prices are no more than twelve months old.
+The mean age is 10.3 months.
 The data described in Nakamura and Steinsson (2008) indicates that around 5.1% of prices can reasonably be classified as flexible and we have been unable to find any mention of the price age distribution in the literature.
 Based on the fraction of flexible prices in the data, one might argue that the low-flex benchmark is the more empirically relevant.
 However, it is of theoretical interest that there is more than one set of parameters that allow for an accurate depiction of many of the statistics that characterize the price change data.
-This result is related to the work of Karadi and Reiff (2014), who find that both their mixed process and their Poisson process generate similar theoretical price change distributions.
+This result is related to the work of Karadi and Reiff (2018), who find that both their mixed process and their Poisson process generate similar theoretical price change distributions.